Cutleast/SSE-Auto-Translator/doc/Instructions_en_US.md

 **4**: Builds the Output folder for the SKSE Plugin (Dynamic String Distributor) that must be installed as mod in order to replace the strings ingame.

 **5**: Scans database for incomplete translations.
 This scan take a while depending on the number of installed translations.
+(Experimental)

 ### Ignore List